USRSE/usrse.github.io/_events/2021/2021-07-dei-speaker-series-ncwit.md

 ## Event

-The US-RSE Diversity, Inclusion, and Equity Working Group (DEI-WG) is proud to present the next event in the US-RSE DEI-WG Speaker Series: **[The National Center for Women & Information Technology (NCWIT)](https://ncwit.org/)**
+The US-RSE Diversity, Equity, and Inclusion Working Group (DEI-WG) is proud to present the next event in the US-RSE DEI-WG Speaker Series: **[The National Center for Women & Information Technology (NCWIT)](https://ncwit.org/)**